Are Construction Companies Tax Exempt?

 REDAN is a real estate association to which all corporate companies that have construction (Real Estate) specified in their purposes are required to belong.
 It is Nigeria’s umbrella organization for real estate development.
 Membership is obtained by application and payment of the appropriate fee.

-To obtain this certificate, you must first upload compliance certifications from the above-mentioned agencies.
+You must first upload compliance certifications from the above-mentioned agencies to obtain this certificate.
 A prospective investor undertaking due diligence in Lagos, Nigeria, where Real Estate and Construction businesses sprout up on every street corner, may obtain these compliance certifications.
 A corporation that complies with these bodies is less likely to be deceptive.

 The Nigerian construction industry is a huge and vital component of the country’s economy since it offers infrastructure development as well as housing, all of which are necessary for a thriving economy.
 As such the construction sector is subject to the payment of the following taxes, which vary based on the company’s goal and yearly sales; Personal Income Tax (PIT), Company Income Tax (CIT), Value Added Tax, Stamp Charges, and Withholding Tax in addition to other industry deductions.